AndersonMamede/AndersonMamede.github.io/_posts/2016-07-20-improving-productivity-in-scriptcase-environment.md

 ScriptCase has its own [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment){:target="_blank" rel="nofollow"} and the code editor is **[CodeMirror](https://codemirror.net/){:target="_blank" rel="nofollow"} with only search and replace functions**.
 That's not even the basics:

 * There's **no autocomplete**
-* There's **no shotcut keys** (!!)
+* **No shotcut keys**
 * For saving your code you must use **mouse** to click the Save button, which is placed in the top of the IDE
-* And quite often you **misclick** a button in the top toolbar just because it's placed right under the menu, which opens when you mouse over it
+* And quite often you **misclick** a button in the top toolbar just because it's placed right under the menu which opens when you mouse over it
 * The code editor is always reloaded after you save your code, thus **removing the focus from the editor and losing cursor and scroll position**; that forces you to always search where you were before
-* and many other details that make you waste a lot of time and decrease the productivity
+* and many other details that make you waste a lot of time and end up decreasing productivity
 <br><br>

 ## Solution